sushant-msi/Assessment_ReactJS/README.md

-This is a codebase pertaining to reactJS training consucted by Metricstream
+This is a codebase pertaining to reactJS training conducted by Metricstream